tdwg/tcs2/docs/index.md

 objects as well as entire data sets.
 TCS can be used alongside or instead of the Darwin Core Taxon class.
-It provides TaxonConcept, TaxonName, TaxonConceptMapping and NomenclaturalType entities that provide a semantic framework for and allows more accurate transfer of, taxonomic and nomenclatural data.
+It provides TaxonConcept, TaxonName, TaxonConceptMapping and NomenclaturalType entities that provide a semantic framework for, and allows more accurate transfer of, taxonomic and nomenclatural data.

 </p>